-13. LEASES
+12. LEASES

 The Company's leases are generally for facilities and office space.
-As described in Note 2, the Company adopted Topic 842 on April 1, 2019 using the modified retrospective transition approach, and as a result did not recast comparative prior period information and presented prior period amounts and disclosures under Topic 840.
+The Company adopted ASU 2016-02, Leases (Topic 842) on April 1, 2019 using the modified retrospective transition approach, and as a result did not recast comparative prior period information and presented prior period amounts and disclosures under ASC 840, Leases (Topic 840).